belcour/blog/_posts/2018-02-01-sh-integral.markdown

 </span><br />

 <h4>Project Summary</h4>

-Rendering often results in computing the integral of spherical functions.
-For example the appearance of a surface lit by an polygonal light source is defined as the integral of an hemispherical function: the Bidirectional Reflectance Distribution Function (BRDF).
+Many applications in rendering rely on integrating functions over spherical polygons.
+We present a new numerical solution for computing the integral of spherical harmonics (SH) expansions clipped to polygonal domains.
+For example the appearance of a surface lit by an polygonal light source is defined as the integral of an hemispherical function, the Bidirectional Reflectance Distribution Function (BRDF), over the projected footprint of the light.
 Mathematically, we need to compute the integral of this hemispherical function in footprint of the polygon projected on the hemisphere.
 <center><div style="font-size: 90%;">
     <table style="width:50%;">
         <tr>